UofT-DSI/production/lessons/part_1/production_1_introduction.md

 ::::::{.columns}
 :::{.column}

-+ **Reliability**: The system should continue to perform the correct function at the desired level of performance even in the face of adversity.
++ **Reliability**: The system should continue to perform the correct function at the desired level of performance, even in the face of adversity.

     - May require reporting uncertainty of results.
     - Remove "silent failures": the system should alert the users of unexpected conditions.
     - If all else fails, shut down gracefully (e.g., close connections, log errors, alert downstream processes, etc.)

-+ **Scalability** to ensure possibility of growth:
++ **Scalability** to ensure the possibility of growth:

     - Increase complexity.
     - Traffic volume or throughput.